andrewblim/ga-data-assignments/practicum/bechdel/answers.md

 Finally 100 logistic regressions are run, each with 10 randomized folds, so that 1000 values for each coefficient are generated.
 The program then outputs the 95% confidence intervals and the coefficients that were significant at the 95% threshold to `bootstrap.txt`.

-I was pleased to see that among the indicator features, the ones I added were among the strongest in terms of magnitude, indicating significant impact on the probability that a film is Bechdel pass.
-They were in the expected direction. `Female_word` was easily the largest coefficient, around 0.68 on average in the bootstrap, indicating that female words in the plot synopsis strongly increase the likelihood that a film is Bechdel pass. `Actress_0` and `Actress_1` were negative, about -0.33 and -0.18 respectively, indicating that the presence of 0 or 1 female names only in the actors list (as opposed to 2+ female names) made Bechdel failure more likely. `Actress_0`, as expected, was larger in magnitude than `Actress_1`.
+I was pleased to see that among the indicator features, the ones I added were among the strongest in terms of magnitude, indicating significant impact on the probability that a film passes the Bechdel test. `Female_word` was the coefficient with largest magnitude, around 0.68 on average in the bootstrap, indicating that female words in the plot synopsis strongly increase the likelihood that a film is Bechdel pass. `Actress_0` and `Actress_1` were negative, about -0.33 and -0.18 respectively, indicating that the presence of 0 or 1 female names only in the actors list (as opposed to the "baseline" 2+ female names) made Bechdel failure more likely. `Actress_0`, as expected, was larger in magnitude than `Actress_1`.

 Among genres, there were some non-surprises: action, adventure, crime, and war films are less likely to pass, drama is more likely.
-Interestingly horror is also more likely, I suppose you have women talking about how to run away from the killer rather than the men in their lives.
-Also interestingly but not entirely surprisingly, romance is not significantly different from 0.
+Interestingly horror is also more likely, I suppose in these films you have women talking about how to run away from the killer rather than about the men in their lives.
+Also interestingly but not entirely surprisingly, romance is not a significant predictor.
 Among parental guidance ratings, adult and teen films are more likely to pass, and the pre-MPAA rated films were less likely, which was interesting; I guess older films failed the test more often (this is corroborated by a significant and positive coefficient on the year).

 ### Problem 7

 Run `python run_bechdel.py --reduced-prediction`.
 It reduces the features greatly, outputs them to `features_reduced.csv`, and then runs the same analysis over again.

 Rather than adding more features, I took away features to see how efficiently the model could still perform.
 At first I was going to chop everything but the coefficients that the bootstrap found to be significant.
-But I found that reducing it even further to just the lexical features I added produced a very comparable average ROC AUC, typicall worse only by about 0.005.
+But I found that reducing it even further to just the lexical features I added produced a very comparable average ROC AUC, typically worse only by about 0.005.
 There are only three predictive features in this prediction: `Actress_0`, `Actress_1`, and `Female_word`.
 I also use a constant term again.

 Output files (no genre corr matrix since no genres are used)